scipion-em/docs/docs/developer/creating-a-protocol.rst

 We are going to use a 2D classification protocol (maximum likelihood in Xmipp) as an example to illustrate the development of a new protocol.
 This small guide will cover the basics of creating a new protocol.
-In each section we will provide links to more detailed information when needed.
+In each section, we will provide links to more detailed information when needed.

 .. contents:: Table of Contents